Nate Lowe Preview, Player Props: Rangers vs. Twins

 Nate Lowe At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 20th, his on-base percentage ranks 12th, and he is 61st in the league in slugging.
+- Among qualifying batters, he ranks 19th in batting average, while his on-base percentage ranks 12th and he is 63rd in slugging.

-- Lowe will look to extend his eight-game hitting streak.
-He's batting .350 over the course of his last games.
+- Lowe will look to extend his 12-game hitting streak.
+He's batting .316 in his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.